neondatabase/website/content/flow/index.md

 ## Database Branching Workflows

-To illustrate how this can be achieved in practice, we’ll cover two key workflows:
+To illustrate how a branch-based deployment model can be achieved in practice, we’ll cover two key workflows:

 1. **Preview Environment Workflow (one database branch per PR)**
    1. In this workflow, we automatically create a [preview environment for every pull request](https://github.com/neondatabase/preview-branches-with-fly?tab=readme-ov-file) with its own Neon database branch.
 We use Fly.io as the deployment platform and Drizzle as the ORM.